Get Started Free

 There are multiple ways to create an Event Processing Application using Event Processors.
 We will look at two.

-The streaming database ksqlDB provides a familiar SQL syntax, which we can use to create Event Processing Applications. ksqlDB parses SQL commands and constructs and manages the Event Processors that we define as part of an Event Processing Application.
+Flink SQL provides a familiar standard SQL syntax for creating Event Processing Applications.
+Flink SQL parses SQL commands and constructs and manages the Event Processors that we define as part of an Event Processing Application.

-In the following example, we create a ksqlDB query that reads data from the readings Event Stream and "cleans" the Event values.
-The query publishes the clean readings to a new stream called clean_readings.
-Here, this query acts as an event processing application comprising multiple interconnected Event Processors.
+In the following example, we create a Flink SQL query that reads data from the readings Event Stream and "cleans" the Event values.
+The query publishes the clean readings to a new table called clean_readings.
+Here, this query acts as an Event Processing Application comprising multiple interconnected Event Processors.

 SELECT sensor,